chscf/shim-review/ISSUE_TEMPLATE.md

 N/A

 ###### What changes were made since your SHIM was last signed?
-upgraded from shim-0.8 to shim-15
+Upgraded from shim-0.8 to shim-15

 ###### What is the hash of your final SHIM binary?
 44ed00a46d11e631f334f8cfc3747b02b53e0e48b89e9641a0e4a1775f3121e1  shim-15-SCF-unsigned.efi